Flying with Your Service Dog or Emotional Support Dog

 View Southwest Policy Here >

 Service animals allowed on flight at no extra fee in the cabin.
 Service dog ID cards help to quickly identify your dog as a service dog.
 Emotional support animals require medical note not older than one year, and an accompanying veterinary health form.
+Notify United at least 48 hours in advance of bringing an ESA on board.
 See link below to download required forms.
 Always check in advance before leaving for the airport that you have all of the forms you need to bring an ESA on board.

 View United Policy Here >

 US Airways has merged with American Airlines.
 Please see American Airlines policy on service dogs and emotional support animals.